Assignment 3a: Experimental Approaches (5%)

 - A video about the SART attention test.

-2. Review the data files and the data analysis plan.
-Make sure you are clear on which data should be used to address which hypothesis.
+2. Review the data analysis plan.
+Make sure you are clear on which data is used to address which hypothesis.

-3. Import the data into the statistics package(s) you are using.
+3. Import the data into the statistics package(s) you are using (Excel, Open Office, SPSS, JMP, etc.).
 Create exploratory plots for each hypothesis.

 4. Review the output files looking for evidence to address each hypothesis.

-5. Write a short results section for your findings (max three pages) structured by hypotheses.
+5. Write a short results section for your findings (max.
+3 pages) structured by hypotheses.
 Each hypothesis should be addressed in its own subsection and include descriptive and inferential results that provide evidence to support or refute the hypothesis.
 Include graphs with error bars to show significant results.

-6. Write a short discussion section for your findings where you synthesize the results to address the overarching research question, providing an assessment of the effectiveness of the neurofeedback application as it was used in this intervention.
+6. Write a short discussion section (max.
+1 page) for your findings where you synthesize the results to address the overarching research question, providing an assessment of the effectiveness of the neurofeedback application as it was used in this intervention.
 Include a brief discussion of limitations.
-Your discussion section should be no more than 1 page.

 7. Write a short conclusion providing the main contribution of the work, and suggestions for future work.